In practice, how many of us do an effective ‘exit review and plan’ and, most importantly, make any changes as a result?

 Perhaps the major change you are seeking is because you have had enough of running the business or at least want to get to a position where you have the option of releasing yourself from it.
 That ‘release’ can come in the form of getting some or all of your time back and/or releasing the financial value you have accumulated in the business.
 Exit planning in whatever form takes some work and really benefits from the expertise of a business adviser.

-So what are your plans for the year ahead?
+So what are your plans for the year ahead and how will you eventually exit your business?
 Tell us about the changes you’d like to make in 2021 and discover how Henchards can help you get there.